 I prefer to whisk the cocoa powder and brown sugar into the boiling water, and then pour the whole mixture on top of the cakes.
 It makes for a much smoother, richer sauce.

-This is the mini gluten free chocolate cake you throw together with simple, everyday gluten free pantry ingredients (there’s not even any solid chocolate to melt!) when you’ve got a hankering for something simple and chocolatey.
-And it’s beautiful enough to serve to guests, even guests you want to impress.
+This is the mini gluten free chocolate cake you throw together with simple, everyday gluten free pantry ingredients (there’s not even any solid chocolate to melt!) when you just want something simple and rich.
+Plus, this one’s beautiful enough to serve to guests, even guests you want to impress.

 11 tablespoons (150 g) packed light brown sugar, divided